Homesteading Family Logo

 While most tomatoes will ripen indoors, it’s realistic to plan on having a few green tomatoes left.
 Consequently, it’s important to have a plan for these tomatoes, so they don’t go to waste.

 Ever heard of fried green tomatoes?
 This Southern dish is a great way to use up green tomatoes.
-Other recipes we enjoy are green salsa and even mock minced meat.
+Other recipes we enjoy are green tomato salsa, green fermented hot sauce, and even mock minced meat.

 Tomatoes growing on a vine in multiple stages of ripeness.